 - Introduces a new payload type used for 'UE Data Transfer' messages in NAS signalling.

-- Exposes the UE list with UE data collection capability in the specified AoI(s).
+- Exposes the UE list with UE data collection capability with satisfying filter info(e.g.in the specified AoI(s)).

 PCF:

 - Provides the UE with URSP rules that include Route Selection Descriptors for 'UE Data Collection' traffic.